 Leland was an innovator while at Cadillac, introducing the first engine starter.
 He also standardized the car parts so that when something broke a new part didn’t have to be fabricated from scratch.

 But at Lincoln, Leland struggled.
 His focus remained on precision, but he could not make the cars profitably.
 In 1922, the firm slipped into bankruptcy.
-Leland’s old acquaintance, Henry Ford, was waiting in the wings to scoop up the company at a bargain price.
+Leland’s old associate, Henry Ford, was waiting in the wings to scoop up the company at a bargain price.

 Ford offered $5 million for the company, which had a value of $16 million.
 The bankruptcy judge forced him to up the offer to $8 million.